-3.1 Identifying a single air-mass
+3.1 Identifying a single air mass

-25 To understand the changes in aerosol data, the various influences on the air-mass must be characterised to determine possible sources, sinks and other changes.
-This was done by consideration of sea ice conditions, measured in situ meteorology, calculated back-trajectories, and ancillary composition data such as O_3 and TGM.
+To understand the changes in aerosol data, the various influences on the air mass must be characterised to determine possible sources, sinks and other changes.
+This was done by consideration of sea ice conditions, measured in situ meteorology, calculated back trajectories, and ancillary composition data such as O3 and TGM.

 During the days surrounding the formation event, the ship was stuck, drifting with the pack ice due to weather patterns that caused convergence of the ice floes.
-This resulted in a lead free region that was determined by belicenter survey to stretch for at
+This resulted in a lead-free region that was determined by helicopter survey to stretch for at least 20 km in every direction.
+This expanse of homogeneous, low profile (and generally multimetre thick) sea ice suggests minimal source contributions from the (ice or ocean) surface since fluxes through the ice are low (e.g. Nomura et al., 2010) and open ocean leads were rare or non-existent.

-- resulted in a lead-free region that was determined by helicopter survey to stretch for at least 20 km in every direction.
-This expanse of homogeneous, low profile (and generally multi-metre thick) sea ice suggests minimal source contributions from the (ice or ocean) surface since fluxes through the ice are low (e.g. Nomura et al., 2010) and open ocean leads were rare or non-existent. - A selection of meteorological data is included in Fig. 3.
+A selection of meteorological data is included in Fig. 3.
 Just prior to the event, relative humidity (RH) decreased from around 96 to 85 %, while air temperature increased slightly from -8 to -7 °C, with a 2 °C variance around the higher temperature.
 This pattern of decreased RH and slightly increased temperature is consistent with other measurements of NPF in the MBL (Covert et al., 1992).
-Although wind direction was - 15 consistently from the east in the days preceding, during and after the event, changes in RH and air temperature began simultaneously with the drop in aerosol number concentrations, suggesting a change in air-mass.
-Wind speed was below $7 \,\mathrm{m\,s}^{-1}$ throughout the event, with high wind speeds up to $20 \,\mathrm{m\,s}^{-1}$ 24 h both before the event, consistent with the passage of a low pressure system (967 hPa), and after, corresponding - to the passage of a high pressure ridge (1000 hPa).
-Although these calm conditions could suggest ship emissions were being sampled, the lack of anthropogenic signatures in other data (e.g. O3 or high frequency particle concentration fluctuations) indicated background air was measured.
-Other measurements (Raes, 1995; Clarke et al., 1998) found similar low wind speed conditions were necessary for nucleation in the - 25 MBL due to lower pre-existing aerosol surface area because of reduced wind-induced sea-spray aerosol.
-Sea-spray aerosol is unlikely to be as important in the sea ice region because of reduced exposed ocean, however aerosols from blowing snow (Yang et al., 2008) and frost-flowers (Rankin et al., 2002) could occur in higher winds.
-These aerosols would scavenge vapours and prevent nucleation, making the low wind speed similarly important for low pre-existing aerosol numbers in this environment.
+Although wind direction was consistently from the east in the days preceding, during and after the event, changes in RH and air temperature began simultaneously with the drop in aerosol number concentrations, suggesting a change in air mass.
+Wind speed was below $7 \,\mathrm{m \, s^{-1}}$ throughout the event, with high wind speeds up to $20 \,\mathrm{m\,s^{-1}}$ 24 h both before the event, consistent with the passage of a low pressure system (967 hPa), and after, corresponding to the passage of a high-pressure ridge (1000 hPa).
+Although these calm conditions could suggest ship emissions were being sampled, the lack of anthropogenic signatures in other data (e.g. O3 or high-frequency particle concentration fluctuations) indicated background air was measured.
+Other measurements (Raes, 1995; Clarke et al., 1998) found similar low wind speed conditions were necessary for nucleation in the MBL due to lower pre-existing aerosol surface area because of reduced wind-induced sea-spray aerosol.
+Seaspray aerosol is unlikely to be as important in the sea ice region because of reduced exposed ocean; however, aerosols from blowing snow (Yang et al., 2008) and frost flowers (Rankin et al., 2002) could occur in higher winds.
+These aerosols would scavenge vapours and prevent nucleation, making the low wind speed similarly important for low preexisting aerosol numbers in this environment.